CmdQ/SortVis/README.md

 An (un)check all functionality is available when clicking on the “Run” table header.

-To run the sorters without animation—thus much faster and more suitable for a benchmark—click the start button holding shift.
+To run the sorters without animation—thus much faster and more suitable for a benchmark—click the start button holding Shift.
 To run a single sorter without animation hold Alt when double-clicking.